Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: OBSERVATION AND DATA ANALYSIS

 \subsection{Spectral analysis}

-X-ray spectra were extracted using the NuSTAR, NICER, and SWIFT data with bin time 10 s during the outburst.
-In the case of NuSTAR data, we first extracted an image of the source and then choose a suitable source region and the background region.
+X-ray spectra were extracted using the different {\it NuSTAR} (3--79 keV) observations during the outburst.
+In the case of {\it NuSTAR} data, we first extracted an image of the source and then choose a suitable source region and the background region.
 We extracted the source and background spectra using these regions.
-We have used {\tt XSPEC} \citep{Ar96} v12.11.0 for spectral fitting of NuSTAR data.
+We used {\tt XSPEC} \citep{Ar96} version 12.11.0 for spectral fitting of {\it NuSTAR} data.
 The spectra were rebinned to have at least 25 counts per energy bin using the task {\tt grppha}.
-We applied different single component models like diskbb, bbody, compTT, cutoffpl, bknpower, power-law as well as combinations of models like diskbb+bknpower, diskbb+compTT, cutoffpl+bbody, compTT+bknpower, powerlaw+diskbb to fit the source spectra perfectly.
 The spectra were well described with absorbed cut-off power law and a blackbody emission component.
 We added a Gaussian component to model the emission line of the iron K$_{\alpha}$ fluorescence line around 6.4 keV.
-The cyclotron absorption feature was modeled with a multiplicative Gaussian absorption (GABS), which improved the fitting statistics of the NuSTAR spectra significantly.
+The cyclotron absorption feature was modelled with a multiplicative Gaussian absorption (GABS), which improved the fitting statistics of the {\it NuSTAR} spectra significantly.
 We kept the hydrogen column density ($N_{H}$) as a free parameter during the spectral fitting to investigate if any local soft component absorption plays an important role in specifying spectral parameter values.